ifp/schemas/systems/loader.md

 ## Approval Funnel Trap

 All new adverts come onto the system as "approval": "pending", but then later on, some may be upgraded to "approval": "approved" in the Checker.
 If this happens and the original system that loaded the advert then upserts the advert again, it will be with "approval": "pending".
 As the advert has been set to "approval": "approved", the "approval" status will not change back to "pending".
 Thus, the change of "approval" can be seen a one-way action during the lifetime of the advert.

+## Denied Adverts

+If an advert has been denied in the Checker, then any time it is re-uploaded via the Importer or the Exporter, it will not be upserted into ElasticSearch.
+If there is a legitimate need to re-upload the advert, then it will need to be manually set to pending in the Checker prior to re-uploading via the originating system.